-Streets were 150 Foot broad: And so the whole City was thus cut out into 676 Squares, each being two Miles and a Quarter in Compass; round which were the Houses built three or four Stories high, well adorn'd, and accommodated with Yards, Gardens, &c.
-A Branch of the Euphrates run through the Middle of it from North to South, over which, in the Heart of the City, was built a stately Bridge in Length a Furlong, and 50 Foot in Breadth, by wonderful Art, for supplying the Want of a Foundation in the River.
-At the two Ends of this Bridie were two magnificent Palaces; the old Paiacej,the Seat of ancient Kings, at the East-end, upon the Ground of four Squares; and the new Palace at the West-end, built by Nebuchadnezzar, uponthe Ground of nine Squares, with hanging Gardens (so much celebrated by the Greeks) where the lostiest Trees could grow as in the Fields, erected into a Square of 400 Foot on each Side, carried up by Terraces, and sustain'd by vast Arches built upon Arches, until the highest Terrace equall'd the Height of the City-Walls, with a curious Aqueduct to water the whole Gardens.
-Old Babel improvel, stood on the East-side of the River, and the new Town on the West-side, much larger than the old, and built in order to make this Capital exceed old Nineveh, tho' it never had so many Inhabitants by one Half.
+Gates of Brass, or 25 a-Side, and 250 Towers 10 Foot higher than the Walls.
+From the faid 25 Gates, in each Side, went 25 Streets in streight Lines, or in all 50 Streets, each 15 Miles long, with four half Streets next the Walls, each 200 Foot broad, as the entire Streets were 150 Foot broad: And fo the whole City was thus cut out into 676 Squares, each being two Miles and a Quarter in Compais; round which were the Houses built three or four Stories high, well adorn'd, and accommodated with Yards, Gardens, &c.
+A Branch of the Euphrates run through the Middle of it from North to South, over which, in the Heart of the City, was built a stately Bridge in Length a Furlong, and 30 Foot in Breadth, by wonderful Art, for supplying the Want of a Foundation in the River.
+At the two Ends of this Bridge were two magnificent Palaces; the okl Palace, the Seat of ancient Kings, at the East-end, upon the Ground of four Squares; and the new Palace at the West-end, built by Nebuchadnezzar, upon the Ground of nine Squares, with hanging Gardens (fo much celebrated by the Greeks) where the loftiest Trees could grow as in the Fields, erected into a Square of 400 Foot on each Side, carried up by Terraces, and fustain'd by vast Arches built upon Arches, until the highest Terrace equall'd the Height of the City-Walls, with a curious Aqueduct to water the whole Gardens.
+Old Babel improvid, stood on the East-fide of the River, and the new Town on the West-side, much larger than the old, and built in order to make this Capital exceed old Nineveb, tho' it never had fo many Inhabitants by one Half.

-The River was begirt with Banks of Brick, as thick as the City-Walls, in Length twenty Miles, viz. fifteen Miles within the City, and two Miles and a Half above and below it, to keep the Water within its Channel; and each Street that cross'd the River had a brazen Gate leading down to the Water on both Banks; and West of the [29] City was a prodigious Lake, in Compass 160 Miles, with a Canal from the River into it, to prevent Inunda'tions in the Summer.
+The River was begirt with Banks of Brick, as thick as the City-Walls, in Length twenty Miles, viz. fifteen Miles within the City, and two Miles and a Half above and below it, to keep the Water within its Channel; and each Street that crofs'd the River had a brazen Gate leading down to the Water on both Banks; and West of the City was a prodigious Lake, in Compass 160 Miles, with a Canal from the River into it, to prevent Inundations in the Summer.

-Round the old Tower this mighty Mason and Monarch erected a Temple of two Furlongs on every Side, or a Mile in Compass, where he lodg'd the sacred Trophies of Solomon's Temple, and the golden Image 90 Foot high, that he had consecrated in the Plains of Dura, as were formerly in the Tower lodg'd many other golden Images, and many precious Things, that were afterwards all seiz'd by Xerxes, and Amounted to 21.
-Millions Sterling.
+Round the old Tower this mighty Mason and Monarch erected a Temple of two Furlongs on every Side, or a Mile in Compass, where he lodg'd the sacred Trophies of Solomon's Temple, and the golden Image 90 Foot high, that he had consecrated in the Plains of Dura, as were formerly in the Tower lodg'd many other golden Images, and many precious Things, that were afterwards all seiz'd by Xerxes, and amounted to 21 Millions Sterling.